matrix-org/matrix-spec-proposals/proposals/3013-encrypted-push.md

 For this, two new pusher data fields are added: `public_key` and `counts_only_type`.
 Both fields are to be omitted from the actual push payloads being sent to the push gateways.

 The field `public_key` is required.
-This key is an (optionally unpadded) base64-encoded curve25519 public key.
+This key is an unpadded base64-encoded curve25519 public key.
 This new field is not to be added to the actual push payload being sent to push gateways.

 The field `counts_only_type` is an optional enum which denotes how push frames should handle counts-only